reductstore/reduct-cpp/docs/api_reference/index.md

 # 📒 API Reference

-The SDK has a few interfaces to communicate with Reduct Storage via HTTP.&#x20;
+The SDK has a few interfaces to communicate with [Reduct Storage via HTTP](https://docs.reduct-storage.dev/http-api).

 !!! info
     The SDK is written in a way to hide all dependencies and implementation in .cc files.
 So, the user works only